 Publication Date: 2019

-Last week, I reviewed Heartstopper: Volume One … which I enjoyed so much!
-What I didn’t mention is that I LITERALLY read volume one and two back to back … in one night … when I was supposed to be sleeping … #bookreaderproblems
+Heartstopper: Volume One was such a delight to read!
+I enjoyed so much!
+After I finished Volume One, I LITERALLY read the second volume right after … in one night … when I was supposed to be sleeping … #bookreaderproblems

 These graphic novels are just so heartwarming!
 I’m a sucker for adorable stories, especially when the winter holidays are coming up!
 Full of more adorable moments and heart-wrenching discoveries, Oseman’s second book will have you wanting more!
 I know I do!